 You may be known (I hope you are!) to be ‘a good sport’, or ‘of good character’.
 That is to say, you have a reputation.
 Reputation can be somewhat amorphous, but it does not have to be.
 Philosopher Cory Doctorow proposed Whuffie as an hypothetical digitally-enabled ‘reputation currency’.
 This has found practical expression in Stack Overflow, the coders’ community.
 If you are a software engineer, your next job depends far more on your Stack Overflow reputation than it does on any paper qualification.
 Reputation is already being measured and recorded; we just have to apply this to character rather than skill.
 Here’s how…

 Let’s take the very first value from the table above: conscientiousness.
 Don’t think about students, but rather about one of your own peers; a fellow teacher perhaps.
 If you know them well, you already have a well-formed opinion of their conscientiousness.
 Note, please, that this is a comparator.
-You see this person as more or less conscientious the average.
+You see this person as more or less conscientious than average.

 Now imagine that I set a task for you and a group of peers.
 At the end of the task, I ask you to rank the other participants according to how conscientious each has been.
 I may also ask you to rank them on other criteria relevant to the task – empathy, say.
 I keep these rankings secret.